platformsh/platformsh-docs/docs/src/administration/users.md

   platform user:delete user1@example.com
   ```

-  After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by using the CLI command `platform redeploy`.

 {{< /codetabs >}}

 Once you delete a user, they can no longer access the project.
 After you delete a user from a project or an environment type, you must trigger a redeploy to propagate SSH access changes to each environment.
-You can redeploy by clicking **Redeploy** in the console.
+You can redeploy by clicking **Redeploy** in the console or  using the CLI command `platform redeploy`.

 ### Change existing permissions for environment types

-To change the user permissions, follow these steps:
+To change user permissions, follow these steps:

 {{< codetabs >}}
 ---